Ankitdhiman0/Shop_Ease_Frontend/README.md

-📱 Device Compare – Frontend
+📱 Shop-Ease

-Device Compare is a full-stack web application that allows users to compare mobiles and laptops side-by-side based on specifications and features.
-This repository contains the frontend of the application, built using modern React tooling with a focus on performance, scalability, and clean UI design.
+Shop-Ease is a full-stack web application that allows users to shop online created with React(Vite).

 🚀 Tech Stack